 How do I check if a warrant has been cashed?

 First needed is the warrant number , if your district does not have Treasurer access then call or email the Maricopa County AP dept and info will be verified.
 Also a copy of warrant will be provided if requested.

 What do I do to request a replacement of lost warrant?

 There are forms available on the web site under forms for a stop payment, lost warrant cover sheet and an affidavit .
-The forms need to be turned in to Millie in Business Services (formally AP department )which in turn will process and submit to the Clerk of the Board for reissue approval.
+The forms need to be turned in to the Finance Desk (firstname.lastname@example.org) which will process and submit to the Clerk of the Board for reissue approval.